 Venice is gifted with one of the biggest lagoons in the world.
 550 km squared of water, includes some of the main treats that make Venetian dishes so special.
 From sea bass to clams to cuttlefish to softshell crabs (known in Venetian as “Le moeche”) Venice will surprise foodies and non-foodies alike.

-We picked the best restaurants from 7 different islands.
+We picked the best restaurants in Venice from 7 different islands.
 For this list we focused only on the Northern Lagoon.
 The islands featured for this list are Murano, Burano, Certosa, Torcello, Mazzorbo, Vignole and Sant’Erasmo.

 10. Al Bacan